Isulion/ComfyUI_Isulion/Docs/Theme_Creation_Guide.md

    prompt = handler.generate(custom_subject="medieval castle")
    print(prompt) # Inspect the generated prompt
    ```
-5. Check the dropdown menu in ComfyUI for your theme name.
+5. Check the dropdown menu in ComfyUI for your theme name (Mega Prompt Generator V3 node).
-6. Experiment with different `custom_subject` values to ensure the theme integrates correctly.
+6. Experiment with different `custom_subject` values and other parameters to ensure the theme integrates correctly.

 ---